 Fundamentals of Engineering for Honors Robot Competition

 First-year engineering students will showcase their cornerstone design projects in the Fundamentals of Engineering for Honors Program (FEH) robot competition at Ohio State’s Recreation and Physical Activity Center (RPAC).
-The university community and public are invited to watch student teams compete to see who has designed the best autonomous robot to meet the design competition specifications.
+The university community and public are invited to watch student teams demonstrate how they designed their robots to meet the design competition specifications.

 The competition requires each team of three to four students to design, build and program an autonomous robot using creativity and engineering principles to complete specified tasks on a course designed and built by the program’s teaching assistants.
 Each year has a different course and theme to give each class of students a unique experience in applying their knowledge and skills to a simulated real-world situation.
-The 2018 competition challenges the teams to prepare a pit stop area for an upcoming car race.
+The 2019 competition challenges the teams to prepare an arcade for a day of business.